ZoeMacf/oodles-of-comfort/README.md

 - Tsukemen Photo by Matthew Hamilton on [Unsplash](https://unsplash.com/photos/soup-with-vegetable-beside-chopsticks-and-glass-of-water-RA4mwm9_jKA?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)
 - User profile - Image by Stephanie Edwards from [Pixabay](https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=973460)

 ## Credits

+I would like to say thanks to following:

+- [Codemy](https://www.youtube.com/watch?v=AGtae4L5BbI) This YouTube tutorial really helped me understand how to set up a search query for my database.
+- [GeeksforGeeks](https://www.geeksforgeeks.org/how-to-create-and-use-signals-in-django/) For help in setting up my signals.py to allow instance of UserProfile to be created.
+- All of the tutors for Code Institute who without I would be lost for this project, they were so patient and helpful to me especially after I had to start my database/models from scratch twice.
+- My mentor Luke for helping me througough this project and insite into Django models and hosting images.
+- Code Institute for giving me the opportunity to upskill and create these projects.